Shine Lawyers Main Logo

 Ruby Princess Coronavirus Class Action

-Shine Lawyers has commenced a class action on behalf of all passengers affected by the outbreak of COVID-19 on board the Ruby Princess, which docked in Sydney on Thursday 19 March 2020.
+Shine Lawyers is conducting a class action on behalf of all passengers affected by the outbreak of COVID-19 on board the Ruby Princess, which docked in Sydney on Thursday 19 March 2020.

 Background